Ever tried completing a task without reading a single line of text? You probably won't get far.

 If you struggle to keep up with all the latest news, Outread should be on your shortlist.

-Along with books and digital documents, Outread helps you to speed read any web page.
+Along with books and digital content, Outread helps you to speed read any web page.
 Integrations with Instapaper, Pocket, and Pinboard allow you to import content easily.
 Outreach also has a built-in scanner feature, which lets you import physical documents into the app's reader.

 When you're not actively reading, Outreach offers a selection of exercises to improve your speed reading skill.

-Platforms: iOS only
+Platforms: iOS and Mac only

 Pricing: Free, upgrade via in-app purchase